-- Connect and restore remnant wetlands to create a continuous link from south Challenger Reserve to Canning River. - Extend wetland areas to include grassed areas that currently get heavily inundated and revegetate. - Maintain wide, open view corridors in conjunction with path links through for safety and surveillance. - Provide cultural and conservation interpretive signage/information. - Consider installation of conservation fencing to wetland edge to aid in revegetation and management.
+- Connect and restore remnant wetlands to create a continuous link from south Challenger Reserve to Canning River. - Extend wetland areas to include grassed areas that currently get heavily inundated and revegetate. - Select and manage planting around existing and new path links to mainatain open surveillance for safety and security. - Provide cultural and conservation interpretive signage/information. - Consider installation of conservation fencing to wetland edge to aid in revegetation and management.